• Skip to main content

 However, the ancestral vegetarian cultures he examined displayed far more degeneration and tooth decay than the omnivore cultures.

-Dr. Price’s observation that vegetarians suffered from more cavities has been confirmed by peer-reviewed study in recent years.
+Dr. Price’s observation that vegetarians suffered from more cavities has been confirmed by peer-reviewed research in recent years.

-Besides issues with caries, vegetarians also suffer from a high risk of fractures compared to the general population.
+Besides issues with caries, vegetarians also suffer from a high risk of fractures compared to the general population that consumes meat.

 Dr. Price’s scientific integrity demanded recognition of the fact that the health of the indigenous omnivores far exceeded that of the vegetarian societies.